-The contract of employment

-The standard statement of terms and conditions
+The contract of employment The standard statement of terms and conditions Working time Age discrimination Dealing with sickness Managing performance Disciplinary, dismissal and grievance procedures Unlawful discrimination Redundancy Settlement offers Family-friendly rights Employment status: workers

-Working time

-Age discrimination

-Dealing with sickness

-Managing performance

-Disciplinary, dismissal and grievance procedures

-Unlawful discrimination

-Redundancy

-Settlement offers

-Family-friendly rights

-Employment status: workers

-It is important for employers to follow a fair procedure in disciplining and/or dismissing an employee.
-If a fair process is not followed, then any dismissal is likely to be unfair, no matter how good the employer's reason for terminating the employment.
-Most formal action of this kind will require the employer to follow the Acas code, which is explained below.
+It is very important for employers to ensure that they follow a good procedure in disciplining and dismissing employees.
+If a fair procedure is not followed, a dismissal is likely to be unfair, no matter how good the employer's reason for terminating the employment.

-The code does not cover redundancy, and a framework of proper procedure for redundancy dismissals is set out on Acas's website.
+A framework of proper procedure for redundancy dismissals is set out in Technical factsheet: Redundancy.